User Guide: simpleRTK3B Heading

 Get started

-1. Share your internet connection with the receiver via USB and receiving RTK corrections by following the video tutorial.
+- Share your internet connection with the receiver via USB and receive RTK corrections by following this video tutorial.

 Heading configuration